Cold Email Response Rates in 2026: What the Data Shows

 The State of Cold Email in 2026

-Cold email remains one of the most cost-effective B2B sales channels, but response rates have shifted dramatically over the past few years.
+Cold email remains one of the most cost-effective B2B sales channels, but response rates have shifted over the past few years.
 With inbox providers cracking down on bulk senders and buyers growing more selective, the bar for earning a reply is higher than ever.

 So what does the data actually show?